bumbac/dmf2/IMPLEMENTATION_PLAN.md

 - Goal-based LLM evaluation can become too permissive or too strict if the evaluator prompt and evidence set are weak
 - Without stage-scoped message metadata, evaluator context may include more session history than ideal
 - Allowing planner read access to shell commands requires clear read-only expectations and future command-policy hardening
+- Historical tool outputs are currently propagated as system context for compatibility with LangChain message conversion, which is sufficient for continuity but weaker than a richer structured replay model
 - A workflow config that defines stages and goals well is now more important because it becomes part of the runtime contract rather than passive metadata
 - Postgres schema updates are not versioned today; `create_all()` is sufficient for fresh databases but not for upgrading durable environments
 - A generic scaffold pipeline can appear healthy while still failing the product need for a concrete end-to-end example